-Not only one of the most valuable timbers in Africa, this species is also one of the foremost cabinet woods in the world.
+Osborne Wood Products uses Sapele Mahogany which is one of the most valuable timbers in Africa.
+This species is also one of the foremost cabinet woods in the world.
 Mahogany is characterized as having straight to interlocked grain and a medium coarse texture.
 The wood varies slightly in color from a light reddish brown to a medium red.

 The heartwood of Yellow Birch is red in color.
 While it is softer than Red Oak, it does actually have a tighter grain, which makes it very easy to finish.
 Red Birch is similar to Cherry in its appearance, as well as in its density and its resistance to abrasion.

 Black walnut is considered a rare wood type, and it is quite durable and strong.
 Its coloration can be light to chocolate brown, and may contain burls, butts, and curls.
 The sapwood is usually white in color, and may be as high as 25%, but we have it steamed to make it a light coffee color, allowing for better color uniformity.